mchenggit/kabanero-event/architecture/README.md

 #### manifest variables section

-The manifest variable section is used to define trigger independent variable used in substitution of Kubernetes manifest resources.
+The manifest variable section is used to define trigger independent variables used in substitution of Kubernetes manifest resources.
 The values are evaluated using CEL.
+The Kubernetes resources are Go templates and the substitutions follow Go template rules.

 **TBD: If we allow CEL expressions in substitutions it'll be more flexible but much more work.
-Maybe can add it later**
+Maybe can add it later** **TBD: should we use some other templating syntax, such as openshift template, or Helm template syntax?**
 ```
 manifest-variables:
  - when: event.eventType == 'RepositoryEvent'